eNMS-automation/eNMS/docs/automation/scripts.rst

    :alt: NAPALM configuration script
    :align: center

-.. note:: the NAPALM driver used by eNMS is the one you configure in the "Operating System" property of a node.
+.. note:: The NAPALM driver used by eNMS is the one you configure in the "Operating System" property of a node.
 The NAPALM drivers name must be respected: ``ios, iosxr, nxos, junos, eos``.

-.. note:: this script does not by itself commit the configuration.
+.. note:: This script does not by itself commit the configuration.
 To do so, a ``NAPALM action`` script must be used (see below).

 NAPALM action script
 --------------------